landerwells/shire_blocker/README.md

 Another killer feature would be to sync across devices????
 I understand the config would handle that, but syncing locks would be satisfying

 ### Work on tomorrow
-- Formalize the message sending back to the browser
-- Set up the display page for when the user tries to access a blocked site
+- CLI integration with daemon, and how those will interact
-- Installing the plist file for launchd
+- Installing on MacOS (plist file for launchd)
-- Build a page for when the user tries to access a blocked site
+- Installing on Linux (systemd service)

 ### Features
 Before release